 I paint commissions on similar themes, normally based on photographs of someone's favourite or personally special view.

-I have had a cottage (and second studio) on the Isles of Scilly since 1990.
+My family has had a cottage on the Isles of Scilly since 1990, a favourite place to paint!.
 I also paint whenever I go overseas, with annual visits to my beloved Greek islands.

-My wife trains working retrievers and so I have developed a separate activity doing commissioned paintings of working retrievers and spaniels, usually based on photographs taken in the field.
+My wife trains working retrievers and so I have developed a separate activity doing commissioned paintings of working retrievers, usually based on photographs taken in the field.

-I have exhibited widely in Buckinghamshire and surrounding counties as well as in the Isles of Scilly and Cornwall.
+I have exhibited widely with Art Societies and Galleries in Buckinghamshire and surrounding counties as well as in the Isles of Scilly, mainland Cornwall, London, and the Greek islands .
 Today my work is to be found in private collections in continental Europe, North America, and Australia.